 4. Using Fabric Softeners

-When the microfibers on your towel clog up, it won’t clean as it used to.
-It will soak less water and won’t pick the dust and dirt from surfaces.
+When this happens, the towel won’t clean as well.
+It won’t soak up water like before and won’t grab dirt from things.

 5. Selecting Hot Temperature on the Washing Machine

 Using hot water to wash microfiber towels is one of the biggest mistakes you can make.
 Heat is really bad for them.

 Instead of hot water, it’s best to use cold or slightly warm water, making sure the temperature doesn’t go above 105° Fahrenheit.
 Good quality microfiber towels can be washed many times and still clean well, but if you use hot water, they might wear out after just a few washes.